octimot/StoryToolkitAI/README.md

                       also works to create a selection for the last played segments in Resolve (if sync is active): for eg.:
                       press 'sync', click a phrase, press play in Resolve, stop, then press Shift+A in the tool

+                      but,if text is selected in the transcript, the selection will be created between the first and last segments of the selection.

     Shift+C         - copy transcript of active segment/selection with timecodes at the beginning of each block of text (if Resolve is available)